tanmaypardeshi/CSC-510-Project2-TeachersPetBot/docs/spam/spam.md

 # Code Description
 This code implements a spam detector that issues warnings to students who send too many messages based on a message threshold and a time-allowed threshold.
-If a user sends more messages than allowed in a certain amount of time, then that user will be put in time out after a warning.
+If a user sends more messages than allowed in a certain amount of time, then that user will be put in time-out after a warning.

 ## Functions
 def init(bot):